 I have covered off on this quite a lot on Storehacks.
 Primarily due to the fact that it was built around this very thing.
 Every interaction we have with a customer must be treated as an opportunity for us to help them.

 This does not mean it's an opportunity to sell each time.
-It's an opportunity to build a real relationship with the customer and offer them guidance to help fulfil a need they have.
-In the past I have ended up adding customers on Facebook as they were so happy with the service and wanted to be a part of the store to help it grow.
+It's an opportunity to build a real relationship with the customer and offer them guidance to help fulfill a need they have.
+In the past, I have ended up adding customers on Facebook as they were so happy with the service and wanted to be a part of the store to help it grow.